此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Economic and trade relations

 The annual bilateral Taiwan-Luxembourg Joint Business Council Meeting is also a platform for Taiwanese and Luxembourg-based companies to further strengthen existing business contacts and to explore new opportunities in trade, investment and research cooperation.
-The 14th Taiwan-Luxembourg Joint Business Council Meeting was held on December 1, 2023.
-Business representatives from both sides exchanged the latest developments and policies in the sectors of Startup, sustainability, digital transition, automatic machinery, and green technology.
+The 14th Taiwan-Luxembourg Joint Business Council Meeting was held on December 1, 2023, followed by the 15th meeting in Taipei on March 17, 2025.
+Business representatives from both sides exchanged insights on the latest developments and policies in areas such as startups, sustainability, digital transformation, automation machinery, green technology, and ICT and data.

 Working Holiday Program